Weyl families of transformed boundary pairs: Shmul'yan transform

 By \eqref{eq:djet2}

 which is the first statement of the lemma.

 Again by \eqref{eq:djet2}

-Therefore, if $\dom V^+=\cH^2$ then there is the equality in \eqref{eq:ineVT}. \end{proof} From the above proof somewhat more general statements can be extracted.
+Therefore, if $\dom V^+=\cH^2$ then there is the equality in \eqref{eq:ineVT}. \end{proof} \begin{rem} From the above proof somewhat more general statements can be extracted.
 For example, under conditions of the lemma there is the equality in \eqref{eq:ineVT} iff $\dom(V\vrt_T)^+=\dom V^+$.
 But then one needs additional criteria for the latter equality to hold, unless $\dom V^+=\cH^2$.
-Since we do not present these criteria, in applications to be following we restrict ourselves to $V$ as in Lemma~\ref{lem:clVTan0001}.
-Also, one could suppose $T$ need not be closed, and then replace $T$ by $\ol{T}$ (resp. $P_T$ by $P_{\ol{T}}$) and add an additional hypothesis $T\mcap\dom V=\ol{T}\mcap\dom V$.
-But again, for our purposes $T=\ol{T}$ suffices.
+Also, one could suppose in Lemma~\ref{lem:clVTan0001} that $T$ is not necessarily closed and then replace $T$ by $\ol{T}$ (resp. $P_T$ by $P_{\ol{T}}$) and add an additional hypothesis $T\mcap\dom V=\ol{T}\mcap\dom V$.
 On the other hand, unless $T\subseteq\dom V$, the hypotheses of Lemma~\ref{lem:clVTan0001} are not optimal, as can be seen by letting $V=\ol{V}$; \cf Lemma~\ref{lem:Wie}.
-As a rule, in applications that we discuss $T\subseteq\dom V$ does not hold in general.
-Nevertheless, reasonable results can be achieved by applying Lemma~\ref{lem:clVTan0001} to $V\subsetneq\ol{V}$.
+As a rule, in applications that we discuss $T\subseteq\dom V$ does not hold in general. \end{rem} We compare the three lemmas with some related conclusions obtained in \cite{Wietsma12} by assuming in addition that a relation $V\co\whJ_\fH\lto\whJ_\cH$ is isometric, $V\subseteq V_\#$.
+This is precisely the case when we consider \bp\!\!'s in subsequent sections. \begin{rem} If $V\subseteq V_\#$ and $T\subseteq\dom V$ then by \cite[Lemma~3.8]{Wietsma12}